victorcouste/trino-dbt-demo/README.md

 - `dbt seed` to load the [jaffle_shop_customers.csv](/data/jaffle_shop_customers.csv) file in PostgreSQL.
 - `dbt run` to run the [customers](https://github.com/victorcouste/trino-dbt-demo/blob/main/models/customers.sql)  model, do the join with the BigQuery table aggregated and create the **customers** PostgreSQL table.
 - `dbt test` to test data quality on 2 columns of the customers table.
+- `dbt docs generate` to generate your project documentation.
+- `dbt docs serve --port 8001` to starts a webserver on port 8001 to serve your documentation locally.

 You can open Trino Web UI started on 8080 port (http://localhost:8080) to check and monitor SQL queries run by dbt.